Convergent Thinking: Definition & Application

 5. Implement a solution: Select the most viable solution and develop a plan to implement it.
 This may involve coordinating with other stakeholders, developing a timeline, and outlining resources required.

-By using a structured approach to problem solving and decision making, individuals and teams can use convergent thinking to arrive at informed decisions based on sound reasoning and analysis.
-Developing convergent thinking skills can lead to more effective resolutions and improved outcomes in the workplace.
+By using a structured approach to problem-solving and decision-making, individuals and teams can use convergent thinking to arrive at informed decisions based on sound reasoning and analysis.
+Developing convergent thinking skills can lead to more effective problem-solving and improved outcomes in the workplace.

 Convergent thinking is a soft skill that employers desire.
-If you’re well-versed in using convergent thinking, it should be reflected in your resume.
-The ZipJob team will review your resume for free to make sure that you’re properly presenting your convergent thinking skills.
+If you are well-versed in using convergent thinking, it should be reflected in your resume.
+The ZipJob team will review your resume for free to make sure that you’re properly presenting your convergent thinking abilities.

 Recommended reading: